What Offshore Model Suits You Best?

 - You don’t control the team that’s working for you, and you rely upon them for workflow management and task prioritisation.

-- You rely on someone else who is doing the tasks for you, and you don’t maintain the knowledge.
+- And, you rely on someone else who is doing the tasks for you, and you don’t maintain the knowledge.

 Dedicated is an offshoring model where you build your own team that reports directly to you, but with an offshore operation providing infrastructure, overhead and support.
 It is an effective model for extending your onshore team, and getting your team up and running quickly.